P vs NP and its application to zero knowledge proofs

 NP Example 2: Three-coloring a map

-Any 2D map of territories can be “colored” with four colors (see the four color theorem).
+Any 2D map of territories can be “colored” with just four colors (see the four color theorem).
 That is, we can assign a unique color (one of four colors) to each territory such that no neighboring territories share the same color.
-For example, the following image (from Wikipedia) shows the United States properly colored with four colors: pink, green, yellow, and red.
-Take a moment to scan the map and see for yourself that no two touching states have been given the same color:
+For example, the following image (from Wikipedia) shows the United States colored with four colors: pink, green, yellow, and red.
+Take a moment to look at the verify that no two touching states have been given the same color:

-The three coloring question asks if a map can be colored with three colors instead of four.
+The three-coloring problem asks whether a map can be colored using just three colors instead of four.
 Discovering a three-coloring (if it exists) is a computationally intensive search problem.
-However, verifying a proposed 3-coloring is easy: loop through each of the regions and check that the colors of the neighbors don’t match the proposed color of the territory currently being checked.
+However, verifying a proposed 3-coloring is easy: loop through each of the regions and check that no neighboring regions have the same color of the territory currently being checked.

-It turns out it is not possible to 3-color the United States.
+It turns out that it is not possible to 3-color the United States.

 The reasons a particular map cannot be 3 colored vary, but in the case of the United States, Nevada (the red region in the map below) is surrounded by five territories.
-We pick the first color for Nevada, then we must alternate the neighbors' colors around Nevada.
+We color Nevada with one color, then we must alternate the colors of its neighboring territories.
 However, when we finish circling the neighbors of Nevada, we will end up with a territory having neighbors with three colors on its boundaries, leaving no valid color for the uncolored territory.

 Here is a quick and interesting video about 3-coloring maps if you want to learn more about this problem.